Cybersecurity Center

 Basic principles of cryptography prescribe more degrees of entropy or “randomness” to increase the time an attack takes to carry out (i.e. longer, more complex passwords are stronger).
 Each additional character in a password exponentially increases the total possible password combinations.
 We recommend:

 • Use long passwords, greater than 12 characters.
 This can be done using phase-phrases in combination with special characters, upper and lower case, and numbers.
-See webroot password tips.
+See AVG's password tips.

 • Make passwords complex within reason (i.e. use some special characters and numbers).
 Passwords written down are inherently insecure.